Arkansas Children's Hospital

 Organ Donor Organizations.
 If you are an organ donor, we may share your PHI with the organ donation agency for the purpose of tissue or organ donation in certain circumstances or as required by law.

 Fundraising.
-Our Foundation may use information to notify you about fundraising campaigns or other charitable events to raise money for ACH.
-You have the right to opt out of fundraising communications and may do so by calling 1-800-880-7491 or emailing firstname.lastname@example.org or email@example.com.
+Our Foundation may use information to notify you about fundraising campaigns or other charitable events to raise money for ACH and/or ACNW.
+You have the right to opt out of fundraising communications and may do so by calling 1-800-880-7491 or emailing email@example.com or firstname.lastname@example.org.

 Marketing.
 In certain circumstances, we may contact you as part of our marketing efforts.
 We may use your PHI for marketing purposes without your authorization only when we discuss such products or services with you face to face or provide you with a gift of nominal value related to the product or service.
 For other types of marketing activities, we will obtain your written authorization.
 Providing you information or refill reminders for a drug you are currently taking is not considered marketing.

-Sale of Information: ACH will not sell your information without your prior written authorization or as otherwise allowed by law.
+Sale of Information: We will not sell your information without your prior written authorization or as otherwise allowed by law.

 Food and Drug Administration (FDA).
 We may share your PHI with certain government agencies like the FDA so they can recall drugs or equipment.